olee2/Space-Tourism-Website/README.md

 - Be mindful of the structure in the css document so that I don't have to clean up so much at the end.
 - Many more that I cannot recall at the moment.

-And last but not least: To always make a plan before starting to code.
-I tend to just start in one end and go from there, not really taking future pages and parts into account.
-I write what I need there and then.
-It get's messy real quick.
-If I consider the design for desktop, tablet and mobile before deciding to use flexbox over grid, I might have saved me some agony.
-Just an example among many.

-This challenge was a collaboration between Frontend Mentor, Scrimba and Kevin Powell.
-Kevin's solution is available and I will now have a look at what he has done to develop the same site.
-There will be several lessons available for me there.

-## Acknowledgments

-Parts of the code that I should have credited others for (but  have not, unfortunately, been able to relocate the sites):

-- All of the code for the function for reading the JSON-file.
-I found this several places online when trying to find the page where I found it, so it seems to be a piece of code used by many.
-I wrote the functions that used this function to add the information to the HTML.
-- The code and further information regarding the background blur in the navigation.
-- Parts of the code for the hamburger menu.
-- The code that adds the eventlistener to the destination nav, crew slider and technology slider.